CHANDRAKIRAN1729/Transoplanet_TranslateProject/README.md

 5. Install the required dependencies: npm install

+6. Create a new folder named "audio" in your backend source directory ("./Transoplanet_TranslateProject/translation-app-backend").

 ## Configuration
 Before using the Transoplanet Translate Project, you need to configure your Google API credentials.
 Follow these steps:
 1. Go to the Google-API's website ([https://www.transoplanet.com](https://console.cloud.google.com/)) and sign up for an account.